thoughtbot/bourbon/readme.md

-#Vanilla Sass Mixins
+#Bourbon Vanilla Sass Mixins
-The purpose of Vanilla Sass Mixins is to provide a comprehensive framework of sass mixins that are designed to be as vanilla as possible.
+The purpose of Bourbon Vanilla Sass Mixins is to provide a comprehensive framework of sass mixins that are designed to be as vanilla as possible.
 Meaning they should not deter from the original CSS syntax.
 The mixins contain vendor specific prefixes for all CSS3 properties for support amongst modern browsers.
 The prefixes also ensure graceful degradation for older browsers that support only CSS3 prefixed properties.

 ##Requirements